What is Introspection and Why is It So Important

 What is Introspection

-Introspection is the process of looking inwards to examine your thoughts and emotions and being present to the thoughts or emotions that arise.
+Introspection is the process of observing and examining your thoughts and emotions, and being present to the thoughts or emotions that arise.

-Practicing introspection allows you to reflect on your experiences and actions, analyze your past and current mental state, and better understand your inner self.
+Practicing introspection allows you to reflect on your experiences and actions, analyze your current mental state, and better understand your inner self.

 Even though it might sound complicated, it’s a process many of us go through every day without even realizing it.